Scattering theory for subcritical wave equation with inverse square potential: Abstract

 \section{Abstract}

 We consider the scattering theory for the defocusing energy subcritical wave equations with an inverse square potential.
-By employing the energy flux method of \cite{shenenergy}, \cite{Shen-2019-1} and \cite{shenhdradial}, we establish energy flux estimates on the light cone.
-Then by the characteristic line method and radiation theorem, we show the radial energy solutions scatter to free waves outside the light cone.
-Moreover, by extending the Morawetz estimates, we prove scattering theory for the solutions with initial datum in the weighted energy spaces.
+By employing the energy flux method we establish energy flux estimates on the light cone.
+Then by the characteristic line method and radiation theorem, we show that the radial finite-energy solutions scatter to free waves outside of light cones.
+Using Morawetz estimates we then obtain the scattering theory for radial solutions with finite weighted energy initial data.
 0.15cm